arongsamuel/brain_doom/README.md

 ```
 python doom.py
 ```
-Also packaged as a stand-alone Windows app
+Also packaged as a stand-alone Windows app, or maybe not.